loharp/SoftTrans/README.md

 The outputs will be stored in the "sample.en.trans.restored.detok" file.

-If you are using this system, please cite the following paper:
+If you use this system, please cite the following paper:

 @inproceedings{DBLP:conf/amta/LoharMOPH22,
   author    = {Pintu Lohar and